minamijoyo/tfschema/README.md

 ## Other providers
 Your provider may or may not support a required API.
+If your provider support Terraform >= v0.11, it should work.
-The tfschema depends on the Terraform's GetSchema API, and currently some providers do not work unless you patch the provider.
+Strictly speaking, the tfschema depends on the Terraform's GetSchema API.

 The tfschema requires the provider's dependency library version to: